ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 .. note::

-   Most current sensors are not very accurate at low currents (less than 3Amps).
+   Most current sensors are not very accurate at low currents (less than 3 Amps).
 Typically you should perform current calibration at around 10A.
 The exception is PMs that use hall-effect sensors, like :ref:`those from Mauch <common-mauch-power-modules>`.

 This video shows the voltage and current calibration process using a